aws-samples/jenkins-cloudformation-deployment-example/README.md

 ## CloudFormation Execution Scripts

-- The [deploy-stack.sh](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/scripts/deploy-stack.sh) accepts four different parameters.
+- In the deploy, create-changeset, and execute-changeset stages of this [Jenkinsfile](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/Jenkinsfile) pipeline, the [deploy-stack.sh](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/scripts/deploy-stack.sh) is executed and accepts four different parameters.
 The first parameter set is the stack name.
 The second parameter is the name of the parameters file name which resides in the `parameters/` folder.
 The third parameter is the name of the template which reside in the `cloudformation/` folder.
 The fourth parameter is the boolean condition to decide whether to execute the deployment right away or create a changeset.
 The fifth parameter is the region of the target account where the stack should be deployed.

 ```bash
 # Deploy a Stack or Execute a Changeset
 ~ scripts/deploy-stack.sh ${STACK_NAME} ${PARAMETERS_FILE_NAME} ${TEMPLATE_NAME} ${CHANGESET_MODE} ${REGION}
 ```

-- The [delete-stack.sh](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/scripts/delete-stack.sh) accepts the name and region of the stack that was created to delete the stack.
+- In the delete stage of this [Jenkinsfile](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/Jenkinsfile) pipeline, the [delete-stack.sh](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/scripts/delete-stack.sh) executed and accepts the name and region of the stack that was created to delete the stack.

 ```bash
 # Delete a CloudFormation Stack